ozkanozgun/aygazPromptEngineeringProject/README.md

 4. Customize styles in `style.css` as needed

-This project is designed by Ozgun Ozkan with the help of Google Gemini Advance AI tool.
+This project is designed by Ozgun Ozkan with the help of Microsoft Copilot for the visuals and Google Gemini Advance for the codes.